Dr. Matthew Paldy, PhD, LP

 Why Procrastination Develops in Students

+Procrastination usually develops when academic pressure meets emotional strain.
+Many students are capable and conscientious, but the experience of being evaluated—formally or informally—can feel internally threatening.
 In those moments, avoidance becomes a short-term relief strategy.
 The nervous system learns that stepping away reduces discomfort.
 The problem is that relief is temporary, and the task returns with added urgency and self-judgment.

 A Clinical View of Academic Avoidance

 Clinically, procrastination is not viewed as a character flaw.
-It is an avoidance strategy—usually developed to manage internal states like anxiety, perfectionism, shame, or fear of failure.
+It is an avoidance strategy—usually developed to manage internal states such as anxiety, perfectionism, shame, or fear of failure.
+In many cases, the issue is not the work itself but what the work represents: being judged, being wrong, not meeting expectations, or losing control.

 When Procrastination Becomes Clinically Significant

-Procrastination becomes clinically relevant when it consistently affects functioning—missed deadlines, inconsistent academic performance, or a growing sense of not being able to rely on oneself.
+Procrastination becomes clinically significant when it consistently affects functioning—missed deadlines, inconsistent academic performance, or a growing sense of not being able to rely on oneself.
+At that point, it is usually part of a broader pattern involving emotional overload, anxiety, and executive functioning difficulties rather than an isolated behavior.